Equable/SoundsLike/README.md

 <h2><b><u>Version</u></b></h2>

->* 1.3: Song Previews
->   * Added song previews when available for each song recommended
->   * fixed a bug where the back button would not work
->* 1.2: Mobile Responsiveness
->   * Added mobile scaling to the pages.
-Should no longer overflow and scale to the screen correctly
->   * Upcoming Updates:
->       * Adding links to recommended songs and artists in next update
->       * Clearing code for readibility (ongoing)
->       * typeahead will be coming within the next week
->* 1.1: Artist filter
->   * Added artist filter to the app, can now filter song choice further by adding the artist to the query.
->   * Added song name to the /almost_there page for confirmation of song selected.
 >* 1.0: Primary release
 >   * Recommends tracks based on entered track and ranges selected
 >   * Displays up to 5 results.
 Each time the results are random out of all possible recommendations within the given parameters

 <h2><b><u>Known Bugs/Upcoming Improvements</u></b></h2>

 >* Currently if multiple artists share a song name, the search will select the most popular of potential choices.
-Future plan to ~~add artist option in the query~~(done-so-saures-rex) and typeahead.
+Future plan to add artist option in the query or typeahead.
 >* Beautification of the page will be continuing in future releases.
->* Last page is not mobile ready... yet. mwhahaha (Seriously though, it will come)
 >* Considering adding album images for each of the recommended tracks
->* cleaning code: seperating into multiple JS files for ease of readibility and adding comments